Residual Connections Harm Generative Representation Learning: Experiments on Diffusion Models

-\textbf{Results.} Our results are presented in Table~\ref{tbl:diffusion}, where we demonstrate that replacing residual connections with our proposed decayed identity shortcuts consistently enhances representation quality and image generation across both datasets and tasks (conditional and unconditional generation).
+Besides, we also provide ablation with U-ViT models across multiple dataset and experimental setup.
+We present our results in Table~\ref{tbl:diffusion}, where we demonstrate that replacing residual connections with our proposed decayed identity shortcuts consistently enhances representation quality and image generation across both datasets and tasks (conditional and unconditional generation).
 Notably, this improvement is achieved without introducing any additional learnable parameters.
 We provide the visualization of generated images in the appendix for qualitative comparisons (Figure \ref{fig:diffusion_images}).

-\section{Discussion on feature rank}
+\section{Discussion on Feature Rank}

-In this section, we try to answer a key question: How and why do residual connections impact the abstraction level of the deeper layers in a neural network?
+In this section, we try to provide insights for the key question: How and why do residual connections impact the abstraction level of the deeper layers in a neural network?
 We delve deeper into how our design reinforces the low-rank bias of neural networks and try to connect our method to ideas in existing works \citep{huh2021low}.
 To this end, we visualize the training dynamics of our method and analysis the feature rank of our approach to provide a holistic analysis.

 \textbf{Low-rank simplicity bias.} \citet{huh2021low} investigate the low-rank simplicity bias in deeper feed-forward neural networks, which drives neural networks to find low-rank solutions.
 At the same time, they make an empirical observation that deeper residual networks do not show a similar rank contracting behavior.